 Children take in the world around them through their eyes, and bright colors are one of the first aspects of sight that help them distinguish form and categorize objects.
-At around 5 months, according to the American Optometric Association, children can see colors pretty well with their still-developing vision -- though distinguishing bright colors comes easier.
+These colors appeal to young children, as they are easier for them to see.
+At about 5-months old, children can see colors with their still-developing vision, though distinguishing bright colors comes easier to them.
 As children age, they continue to be drawn to brighter colors.
 Color has also been known to affect their moods and behavior.

 Colors That Appeal to Children

 Children tend to be attracted to the bright block colors of the color wheel rather than pastels or muted blends.
-Primary colors (red, yellow and blue) and secondary colors (green, orange and purple) are more appealing than light shades of pink and beige or neutral shades of gray and brown.
-For this reason, the food and beverage industries, as well as the toy industry, have use bright colors to market children's products.
+Primary colors red, yellow and blue, and secondary colors green, orange and purple, are more appealing than light shades of pink and beige or neutral shades of gray and brown.
+For this reason, the food and beverage industries, as well as the toy industry, use bright colors to market children's products.

 Children prefer brighter colors from an early age because their eyes are not fully developed yet.
-They can actually perceive these colors better than fainter shades.
-Bright colors and contrasting colors are more likely to stand out in their field of vision.
+They perceive these colors better than fainter shades.
+Bright colors and contrasting colors stand out more in their field of vision.
 As children constantly strive to make sense of their environments, objects that are stark and bright are more stimulating and interesting.
-One of the first ways they learn to sort things is by color, and colors are some of the earlier words they tend to learn -- so these easily named, more basic colors are appealing.
+One of the first ways they learn to sort things by is color, Colors are some of the earlier words they tend to learn, which is why the easily named, more basic colors appeal to children.